Parenting is difficult at any time, but parenting in public or in front of a critical audience could be especially difficult.

 Prepare Before Hand

 Even a newborn should be able to understand what is going to happen.
-Describe what you’ll do and any behavioural expectations you have for your child.
+Describe what you’ll do and any behavioral expectations you have for your child.

 “We clasp hands and recite a blessing like this at Grandma’s.
 Only the one who is giving the blessing speaks during the blessing.
 The rest of us will remain silent and attentive.”